dejonggr/nf-scomatic/README.md

 Several reference files must be downloaded from the [SComatic](github.com/cortes-ciriano-lab/SComatic) GitHub to be used as inputs:

-- Panel of normals files (`--pons`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/blob/main/PoNs).
+- Required: Panel of normals files (`--pons`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/blob/main/PoNs).
-- RNA editing files (`--editing`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/tree/main/RNAediting).
+- Required: RNA editing files (`--editing`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/tree/main/RNAediting).

-Additionally, it is recommended to only look in high-quality regions of the human genome (masking repeats, etc...).
-This can be set with the `--bed` parameter.
-A repeat-masked BED containg high quality regions of the genome can be found at `/lustre/scratch125/casm/team268im/at31/nextflow/nf-scomatic/data/GRCh38/UCSC.k100_umap.without.repeatmasker.bed`.
+- Recommended: High quality regions of the human genome (`--bed`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/blob/main/bed_files_of_interest/UCSC.k100_umap.without.repeatmasker.bed).

 ## Run